 Black & White Exhibit at the East Tennessee History Center

 Heading into the heart of downtown you’ll find the East Tennessee History Center.
 This facility is more than meets the eye; the main level is a museum dedicated to the history of this region of Tennessee, the second floor contains the Knox County Archives (permanent records of this historic county from 1792-present, including deeds, marriages, divorces, school records, various court records, and more), and lastly the third floor contains the McClung Historical Collection which has a variety of genealogical records including Cherokee and African American materials.
 In addition to the main permanent exhibits that detail a variety of topics including the Civil War and Civil Rights, there are also rotating exhibits.
-In 2020, the feature exhibit was Black & White: Knoxville in the Jim Crow Era (extended through February 2021).
+In 2020-early 2021, the feature exhibit was Black & White: Knoxville in the Jim Crow Era.

 Inside The Emporium Center